๐ŸงญPhysical Geography

 Chemical weathering changes the mineral composition of rocks, often creating entirely new substances.
 Acidic water is the primary agent, breaking molecular bonds and dissolving minerals.

-• Hydrolysis attacks feldspar minerals in granite, converting them to clay—this is why tropical regions have such deep, clay-rich soils
+• Hydrolysis attacks feldspar minerals in granite, converting them to clay.
+This is why tropical regions develop such deep, clay-rich soils.

-• Biological weathering bridges categories—root growth physically pries rocks apart while organic acids chemically dissolve minerals
+• Biological weathering bridges categories.
+Root growth physically pries rocks apart, while organic acids from decaying plant matter chemically dissolve minerals.

 Karst Processes (Dissolution of Limestone)